This sunny Spanish Balearic island has too many sights to list them all, so we have hand-picked Mallorca’s must-sees just for you.

 Do you just love sea lions, dolphins and flamingos?
 Then you should definitely pay a visit to Marineland Mallorca in Costa d’en Blanes.
 It houses a wide collection of sea animals, reptiles, exotic birds and monkeys and even has a real shark tank.

 Aqualand El Arenal has something for everyone.
 Daredevils will absolutely love this park, as it is famous for its fast slides with names like Tornado, Kamikaze, Anaconda, Crazy Race and The Devil’s Tail.
 For those preferring gentler rides, there is the relaxing Congo River and the jacuzzi.
 And for the little ones, there is the children’s paradise with the amazing dragon.

-The ancient Cuevas del Drach are an absolute must-see on Mallorca.
+The ancient Cuevas del Drach are an absolute must-see on your citytrip to Mallorca.
 This cave is close to the village of Porto Cristo in the east of the island.
 A tour guides you through beautiful chambers with stalactites and stalagmites and ends in a short concert.
 If you are planning to visit the Cuevas in summer, book your tickets in advance.